rombrew/phobia/doc/HardwareDesign.md

 particular sampling scheme selected.

 The values obtained are passed to the main IRQ handler to process.
-The MCU software calculates a new value of duty cycle and load it to hw timer.
+The MCU software calculates a new value of duty cycle and load it to TIM.
 This value will be used at next PWM period.

 ```
 	                // Control loop diagram //